OCEO-YJ/Ubicomp-ExerciseRx/README.md

-search tool for doctors and the patients to easily find free and low-cost exercise resources in there communities and online
+A search tool for doctors and the patients to easily find free and low-cost exercise resources in there communities and online